andrewcooke/bnum/README.md

 ...     baz  # = 'baz' - implicitly the name, since no mixin used
 ```

-The only value you can't have is `None` (that will be treated as a missing
+The only value you cannot have is `None` (that will be treated as a missing
 value and an implicit value supplied - the name by default).

 Finally, you can implement support for alternative implicit values: